A bi-weekly group checkout for the wood shop tools.

 Cancellation Policy: Non-refundable, fully transferable.
 Directors to make exceptions based on cases of hardship (injury, death in the family, etc.)

-This course is intended to teach a new student the capabilities and basics of using a 2.5D CNC router.
-Once the course is complete, a student should be able to plan, design, and build a project using a CNC router.
+This course is intended to teach a member the capabilities and basics of using a 2.5D CNC router.
+Once the course is complete, a member should be able to plan, design, and build a project using a CNC router.
 Upon completion of the course you will be ready for a checkout on the Victoria Makerspace CNC, and should be able to use the CNC on their own.

 Course Syllabus (in attached file):